 Among the 17 projects are the initiatives to improve the movement of goods through the Durban-Free State-Gauteng logistics and industrial corridor by prioritising a range of rail and port improvements, supported significantly by a R300-billion investment programme by Transnet over the coming seven years.
 One of the rail links targeted for upgrading runs through uThukela and is the main Durban Johannesburg link.
 Following to this, is the upgrade and expansion of N11 road linking the City of EThekwini in Durban to Johannesburg and Mpumalanga province.
 These infrastructure programs will be carried out to boost the economy of the country in order to achieve the vision 2030.

-2.2.8 THE STATE OF THE NATION ADDRESS - 2022
+2.2.8 THE STATE OF THE NATION ADDRESS - 2023

-President Cyril Ramaphosa delivered the State of the Nation Address on 10 February 2022 at 19:00 under the following theme: "Following up on our commitments: making your future work better".
+President Cyril Ramaphosa delivered the State of the Nation Address on 09 February 2023.